weatherwolf/QML_Assignment1/README.md

-This is a project I have to work for my University.
+This is a project I have to work on for my University.